abacusmodeling/abacus-develop/docs/advanced/elec_properties/potential.md

 Run the program, and you will see the following two files in the output directory,

-- ElecStaticPot: contains electrostatic potential (unit: Rydberg) in realspace.
+- ElecStaticPot.cube: contains electrostatic potential (unit: Rydberg) in realspace.
 This file can be visually viewed by the software of VESTA.
-- ElecStaticPot_AVE: contains electrostatic potential (unit: Rydberg) along the z-axis (here z-axis is the default direction of vacuum layer) in realspace.